Losses, injuries mounting as Flyers, Capitals look for answers

 Philadelphia has lost seven in a row (0-5-2) while the Capitals are winless in four straight (0-3-1).
 Only Columbus (15) has fewer points in the Metro than the Flyers (18) and the Capitals (17).

-Washington, which has a six-game road trip on the horizon after a Friday home game with Calgary, could get All-Star right wing TJ Oshie and defenseman Dmitry Orlov back from lower-body injuries.
-They took part in full practices this week but head coach Peter Laviolette wouldn’t put a firm date on their return.
+Washington, which has a six-game road trip on the horizon after a Friday home game with Calgary, could get All-Star right wing T.J.
+Oshie and defenseman Dmitry Orlov back from lower-body injuries.
+Oshie was activated from injured reserve Wednesday and Orlov has also practiced this week, but head coach Peter Laviolette has not put a firm date on their return.

 “We’re still trying to push these guys to get them back to where they need to be,” Laviolette said.
 “So I’d rather stay away from commenting one way or the other until we know for sure.”